 Who puts it together?

 After an initial consultation, final florist candidates will draft a proposal.
-So once you've set your flower budget (usually 10 percent of your total wedding budget), you'll want to begin researching florists.
+So once you've set your flower budget (usually about 10 percent of your total wedding budget), you'll want to begin researching florists.
 Determine if you want someone who will not only make arrangements but also design the look of your tables and ceremony.
 If so, look for a floral designer.
-If you already have an event designer or a keen eye for design, a regular florist will probably do.
+If you already hired an event designer or have a keen eye for design, a regular florist will probably do.
 Your venue and planner can recommend pros they've worked with before, as can your newly married friends.
 Narrow down your list and set up consultations with your top three choices.

 How does it work?

 During your initial consultation, you'll talk about what you're looking for based on your budget and style.
 Map out your vision, touching on theme, colors and your favorite flowers, as well as the types of arrangements and décor you want your florist to work into the proposal.
-Images are more telling than words, so bring along your inspiration boards, pictures of your dress and the bridesmaid dresses and swatches of your linens.
+Images are more telling than words, so bring along your inspiration boards, pictures of your dress and the bridesmaid dresses, and swatches of your linens.
 This will help give your florist a sense of what you're looking for.